m1ndflay3r/zsh_libmisc/README.md

     == zls         : ls -a clone (wip)
     == zsudo       : sudo implementation (wip)
     == blep        : grep implementation (wip)
-### functions

-    == chkvldint   : return 0 if input is valid int, or 1 if not == getstrln    : returns length of input string
-    == isevennum   : return 0 if input is even integer, 1 if not
-    == isyes       : for easy handling of simple Y/n input prompts == zreadin     : wrapper for *fox* that times out after 3 seconds

 ### pet-peeve solvers, fringe-case workarounds, and other mostly-redundant things

     == arrmatch    : lazy array matching
+    == isfile      : return 0 if anything whatsoever exists at given filepath == chkvldint   : return 0 if input is valid int, or 1 if not == getstrln    : returns length of input string
+    == isevennum   : return 0 if input is even integer, 1 if not
-    == isfile      : return 0 if anything whatsoever exists at given filepath == zzsh        : simple wrapper for zsh-static-5.8 that bypasses the backspace issues with zle (wip)
+    == isyes       : for easy handling of simple Y/n input prompts == zreadin     : wrapper for *fox* that times out after 3 seconds == zzsh        : simple wrapper for zsh-static-5.8 that bypasses the backspace issues with zle (wip)
 --------------------------------------------------------------------------------------------
 ‎